zefhub/zef/README.md

     <h3>📌 A note on ZefHub 📌</h3>
 </div>

 Zef is designed so you can use it locally and drop it into any existing project.
-You have the option of syncing your graphs with ZefHub, a service that stores, syncs, and distributes graphs automatically (and the company behind Zef).
+You have the option of syncing your graphs with ZefHub, a service that persists, syncs, and distributes graphs automatically (and the company behind Zef).
 ZefHub makes it possible to [share graphs with other users and see changes live](https://zef.zefhub.io/how-to/share-graphs), by memory mapping across machines in real-time!

 You can create a ZefHub account for free which gives you full access to storing and sharing graphs forever.
 For full transparency, our long-term hope is that many users will get value from Zef or Zef + ZefHub for free, while ZefHub power users will pay a fee for added features and services.